nstepka/Custom-Missing-Data-Cleaner/README.md

-**Custom Missing Data Cleaner**
+##Custom Missing Data Cleaner
 This module provides a Python function that cleans a pandas DataFrame by automatically removing columns containing missing values (such as Null, NaN, or other empty cell symbols) based on a user-defined percentage of compliance.

-The user can specify the acceptable compliance percentage when calling the function.
-If a column has missing values exceeding the compliance threshold, it will be removed from the DataFrame.
-Additionally, the function stores and returns the details of removed columns, such as the count of missing values and the percentage of missing values, allowing the user to further explore and analyze the removed data if desired.
+##Function: remove_columns_below_threshold

-This example demonstrates how to use the remove_columns_below_threshold function with a pandas DataFrame and a compliance threshold percentage.
-The function returns the cleaned DataFrame, a list of removed columns, and a dictionary containing the missing data statistics for each removed column.
+This function takes a pandas DataFrame and a compliance threshold percentage as input arguments, removes the columns with missing values exceeding the threshold, and returns the cleaned DataFrame along with the details of removed columns.

+Parameters
+df: pandas DataFrame
+The input DataFrame to clean.
+compliance_threshold: float
+The acceptable compliance percentage for missing values.
+Columns with missing value percentages exceeding this threshold will be removed.
+Returns
+df_clean: pandas DataFrame
+The cleaned DataFrame with columns containing missing values exceeding the threshold removed.
+columns_to_remove: list
+The list of column names that were removed from the DataFrame.
+missing_data_stats: dict
+A dictionary containing the missing data statistics for each removed column, including the count of missing values, the percentage of missing values, and the reason for removal.